Advocating For You In A Contested Divorce

 Divorce can be one of the most stressful experiences in life.
 During the breakup of a marriage, even the most rational person can sometimes make irrational decisions.
 At this critical point in your life, you need sound and clearheaded advice.
 The outcome of your divorce will shape your life for many years to come.

-At my practice, Barbara J. Katzenberg, Attorney at Law, I help both men and women throughout Worcester and Massachusetts make the right decisions about contested divorce and related matters such as:
+At my practice, Barbara J. Katzenberg, Attorney at Law, I help both men and women throughout Worcester County make the right decisions about contested divorce and related matters such as:

 - Child custody disputes and visitation